Chocolate Cake Mix Pudding Flavor: 7 Best Must-Have Options

 - Peanut butter frosting

-Vanilla pudding is one of the most reliable and versatile additions to chocolate cake mix.
+Vanilla pudding is one of the most versatile and dependable choices for chocolate cake mix pudding flavor.

 - Vanilla buttercream